mariusmg/microruntime/README.md

 Contains :

-- simple IoC container.
+- simple IoC container (TypeInstance)

 - ranges

 - DateTime utilities

-- serialization utilities (wrappers for XML serialization and a custom build key-value serializer).

-- data slicing class for pagination

 - stream and string utilities.

+- a simple option type for C# ( inspired from F#)

+Download :

+Grab it directly from nuget

+##Install-Package Microruntime